FreeFem/FreeFem-doc/docs/documentation/chapter9.md

 };
 ```

-do a loop on the two problem
+do a loop on the two problems

 ```freefem
 for(step=0;step<2;++step)